 - Closing Activity

 - End the circle by setting an intention for the day.
 For instance, “Today, I will work on being patient.”

 - If applicable, end with a prayer and a few moments of silence.

-How can you include your child with higher cognitive functioning in the morning circle?
+How can you extend the morning circle?

 Resource for Extension Activities